-Note - if vaginal discharge is present both by history and on examination, only report the one with the most severe grade.
-Grade 3 and 4 vaginal discharge is listed as "NA" in the FGGT and is not pictured here.
+\\ Note - if vaginal discharge is present both by history and on examination, only report the one with the most severe grade.
+(Grade 3 and 4 vaginal discharge is listed as "NA" in the FGGT and is not pictured here.)
 If they are the same grade, report 'vaginal discharge by participant report' as the AE term.

 Genital bleeding: Genital bleeding other than menstrual bleeding, often referred to as intermenstrual bleeding (IMB) is a common occurrence among reproductive age women, and often is of physiologic or benign etiology.
 Some women normally experience mid-cycle bleeding or pre-menstrual bleeding.
 IMB is common in hormonal contraceptive users, particularly new and/or inconsistent users.
-These types of genital bleeding events, associated with contraceptive use, are considered a common occurrence and are not reportable as adverse events.
+IMB also may be associated with traumatic injury to the cervicovaginal epithelium (e.g., due to speculum insertion, product applicator insertion, sexual activity).